mfdebby/mfdebby/docs/solar_power/how_to_size_a_circuit_breaker.md

 >
 > We need a 100A DC circuit breaker

-## Sizing a circuit breaker for inverter to
+## Sizing a circuit breaker for inverter to outlet connection

 > Current = (`Load Percent` x `Inverter Wattage`) / 220V
 >